Kayla Itsines' New No-Equipment Workout Is A Quarantine Dream

 Streaming workouts are not new, but in the age of coronavirus, they're more appreciated than ever.
-After all, exercise offers the perfect release valve to the stress and restlessness many of us are feeling right now — but most gyms across the country are still closed (or should be).
+After all, exercise offers the perfect release valve to the stress and restlessness many of us are feeling right now.
 Hence, people want at-home workouts, preferably ones that can be done with little-to-no equipment.
 Enter: Kayla Itsines' new BBG Zero Equipment programming.

 Kayla is already a royal in the realm of at-home workouts.
 That's thanks to her Sweat app, which offers up under-30 minute sweat sessions for everyone — from HIIT-lovers to post-partum exercisers.
 Her new gear-free plan is designed for people who missed their chance to stock up on dumbbells pre-COVID — and whose free floor space can barely fit a yoga mat.